Alexjblom/SSIcomms/Functional_description_ver2.md

 # 5. Use cases

 All of our use cases have in common that an ongoing peer2peer internet communications session using the SIP protocol needs to set up a DIDComm connection between the same participants, Alice and Bob.
-For the sake of simplicity, in all cases the proxy servers almost always present in real life situations are not shown here.
+Alce and Bob are both real persons and for the sake of simplicity, in all cases the proxy servers almost always present in real life situations are not shown here.

 ### 5.1.
-Use Case 1: Identification during an internet communications session
+Use Case 1:  Alice calls Bob using SIP and Bob wonders whether she really is Alice.

 The following diagram shows how we expect to make this happen for our first use case, where Alice calls Bob and Bob wonders whether she really is Alice.
 Please note that DIDComm by itself, where a session is usually initiated by reading a QR-code, does not fit the circumstances.